 Warehouses have been around since the growth of the earliest human civilizations in places like Egypt and Rome, with the word “warehouse’ found to have been initially used in England during the 1300s.
-Since then, Numerous significant events like the Industrial Revolution and The Second Industrial Revolution feat. electricity has pushed warehouses to transform with a significant increase in size and efficiency while serving the original purpose it was created for – to store goods.
+Since then, significant events like the Industrial Revolution have transformed warehouses, boosting efficiency and order fulfillment capabilities to store and manage finished goods efficiently.
+Today, warehouse logistics support modern industries, ensuring smooth storage, material handling, and delivery processes.

 What is a Warehouse?